Read Text from Images with C# OCR

 The quick brown fox jumps over the lazy dog

-Although this may seem simplistic, there is sophisticated behavior going on 'under the surface': scanning the image for alignment, quality and resolution, looking at its properties, optimizing the OCR engine, and using a trained artificial intelligence network to then read the text as a human would.
+The OCR process involves sophisticated behavior like scanning the image for alignment, quality, and resolution, optimizing the OCR engine, and using artificial intelligence to read text as a human would.
+Despite its complexity, the OCR process can match a human's speed and achieve a high level of accuracy.

 Advanced Use of IronOCR Tesseract for C#